Zipcoder/reveal-slides.tcus/md/intro-to-restful-spring.md

 A **servlet** is a small Java program that runs within a Web server. **Servlets** receive and respond to requests from Web clients, usually across HTTP, the HyperText Transfer Protocol.

 -
-### Aspect Oriented Programming
+### Aspect-Oriented Programming

 Aspect-Oriented Programming (**AOP**) complements Object-Oriented Programming (OOP) by providing another way of thinking about program structure.
 The key unit of modularity in OOP is the class, whereas in **AOP** the unit of modularity is the aspect.
-Aspects enable the modularization of concerns such as transaction management that cut across multiple types and objects.
+Aspects enable the modularization of concerns, such as transaction management that cut across multiple types and objects.

 -
 ### ORM